Spring is a Mix – Summer’s Next

 Wilderness First Aid and CPR

 When you understand first aid, you’ll gain the ability to help those in need.
+If you have one of the Dfence First Aid Kits then you will be equipped with all the necessities.
 Classes below are perfect for those seeking skills, knowledge and confidence to deal with medical emergencies at home or off the grid.
 May 17 is a class only for students enrolling in Wilderness First Aid, held May 18-19.
 Wilderness First Aid is a 16-20 hour course that meets certification requirements of the American Safety and Health Institute and follows the course guidelines of The Wilderness Medical Society.
 This is a great introductory course in Wilderness Medicine for trip leaders, hikers, boaters, backcountry skiers, hunters, and anyone who works or plays away from quick access to standard emergency care.

 For students seeking a conventional First Aid and CPR Course, one is being offered May 2.
 The Adult and Child CPR/AED course from The American Health and Safety Institute prepares students to recognize and treat cardiac and breathing emergencies according to the most recent American Heart Assoc.
 CPR and Emergency Cardiac Care Guidelines.
 In conjunction with Basic Wilderness First Aid, this course will meet state and federal workplace requirements as well as prepare students with skills and confidence to care for medical emergencies, until more advanced medical responders arrive.